Dart-o-s/aos_fc/ob-protocol.md

         - objectbox.g.dart is not generated
         - the json model file is not generated

+    initializing the Box (only one entity) is fine simple queries on a non ID attribute work fine

 ## Added to pubspec.yaml
     [x]  DONE 2025-06-12 20:07
         - objectbox_generator: any